Chiskuare/BacCalculator/README.md

+BacCal is software for calculating viral titers, available exclusively for Windows.

 To enhance the accessibility and usability of our software, we've created a comprehensive technique report on GitHub.
 Here's a detailed breakdown of the instructions and features:

 ### BacCal Version 1.0 Technique Report